10 Things To Do In Oxford, England – Perfect Weekend Trip

 2. Take A Behind-The-Scenes Tour of Oxford University

 Oxford University is the heart of this city, and today, it’s one of the most architecturally (and academically!) impressive universities in the entire world.
-Experienced guides, who are often the university’s alumni, offer thorough tours of the campuses and quads the colleges located inside Oxford University.
+Experienced guides, who are often the university’s alumni, offer thorough tours of the campuses and quads of the colleges located inside Oxford University.

 Regardless of who you ask, It’s an absolute must-see for tourists new to the city, as a lot of the city’s baroque architecture is focused inside the confines of this university.